bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

-# Programming Bitcoin with BitcoinJS and Bitcoin Core CLI
+# Bitcoin Programming with BitcoinJS, Bitcoin Core and LND

 Welcome to the non-official _Bitcoin Programming with BitcoinJS_ extensive guide!
 You will learn how to create various types of Bitcoin transactions using the version 4 of [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) library.